kotwys/stx-gimp-plugin/README.md

 ## BUILDING

-The plugin is built with Meson.
-You also need to install `libgimp`.
+The plugin is built with [https://buck.build](Buck).
+[https://buckaroo.pm](Buckaroo) is used as a package manager.
+You also need to install system's `libgimp`.
 The other dependencies should be installed along with it.
 Your pkg-config then must include:

 + `gimp-2.0`
 + `gimpui-2.0`
-+ `glib-2.0`